-As R.I.S.E. enters its fifteenth year of serving our community, we are thrilled to share the exciting changes and advancements we have made over the past year.
-In late summer of 2023, the members requested an update to the program name wanting to create their own unique identity in their community and a better understanding of Psychiatric Rehabilitation.
-The members took one month to brainstorm ideas and then voted on the name, choosing the one with the most votes.
-Members also opted to modify the daily activity schedule to better align with their needs and interests with the addition of a daily mindfulness practices group and weekly art therapy and interpersonal skills sessions.
-Members decided to enhance the physical spaces of the Psychiatric Rehabilitation (PR) program by creating a "Zen" area for breaks and transforming the second group room into a more functional space for wellness activities such as yoga and Tai Chi.
+As R.I.S.E. enters its sixteenth year of serving our community, we are happy to share the exciting changes and advancements we have made over the past year.
+Members actively participate in planning/modifying the daily activity schedule to better align with their needs and interests with the addition of a daily mindfulness practices group and weekly art therapy and interpersonal skills sessions.
 Our PR program continues to serve members from the Potter and McKean County areas, operating Monday through Friday from 9:00 am to 3:00 pm.
-Despite staffing changes and challenges, staff have remained steadfast in providing members with quality, individualized programming to assist them with reaching their overall recovery goals.
-Members collaborate with PR staff to bring awareness to their current skills, strengths, abilities, and areas of need for skill building to obtain their desired role in living, employment, learning, and social environments.
+Despite staffing changes and challenges, staff have remained steadfast in providing members with quality individualized programming to assist them with reaching their overall recovery goals.
+Members collaborate with PR staff to bring awareness to their current skills, strengths, abilities, and areas of need for skill building in order to obtain their desired role in living, employment, learning, and social environments.
 Family, friends, and other agencies may also be involved in this recovery process, as support is an integral component to success in recovery.
-PR staff has also been working to highlight the importance of overall wellness in mental health recovery.
-We have started offering more group sessions on wellness topics, aligned with SAMHSA's eight dimensions of wellness.
+PR staff have also been working to highlight the importance of overall wellness in mental health recovery.
+We continue to offer more group sessions on wellness topics, aligned with SAMHSA's eight dimensions of wellness.
 All group sessions and activities are designed to teach essential skills and provide opportunities for members to practice and apply them.
-When available, members are offered opportunities to practice these skills in the community most recently through their participation in the annual Potter County Maple Festival.
-Members, independently, sold houseplants and herbs to fundraise for community outings of interest.
-Our program also continues to participate in the Potter County Community Garden where they are able to socialize with other gardeners and build lifelong gardening skills.
-PR staff also offer individualized support through one-on-one sessions with members to review their progress. identify barriers, and find solutions to overcome these obstacles.
+When available, members are offered opportunities to practice these skills in the community, and most recently through their participation in the community garden.
+They are able to socialize with other gardeners and build lifelong gardening skills.
+PR staff also offer individualized support through one-on-one sessions with members to review their progress, identify barriers, and find solutions to overcome these obstacles.
 Together, we continue to strive for excellence in supporting our members' journeys toward recovery and well-being.